Campus Bottle

 Information Architecture

-In order to organize our app's features and pages, we created an information architecture flow.
-This helped us organize our thoughts and gave us a good grasp on how many pages we need to design to create a full functioning mobile app.
+In order to organize our app's features and pages, I created an information architecture flow.
+This helped me organize my thoughts and gave me a good grasp on how many pages I needed to design to create a functioning mobile app.

 Generating Task and User Flow

-In order to further immerse ourselves in the user's shoes, we created a task and user flow from the user's perspective.
-This strategic move not only provided invaluable insights into the diverse needs of our users but also facilitated a profound understanding of their journey.
+In order to further immerse myself in the user's shoes, I created a task and user flow from the user's perspective.

 Lo-Fi Wireframe